juhasev/sample-ninja-help/panelist-imported-select-file.md

     }
 ]
 ```
-This generates list of potential target variable types and if the target data variable **LABEL** matches the **CSV COLUMN HEADER** then the imported will map the CSV column to the data variable automatically.
+When imported has discovered a full list potential target variable types it then trying to use Fuzzy logic to match **CSV COLUMN HEADER** to **DATA VARIABLE LABEL**.
+If match is good then the column mapper should selected the variable automatically.

 > If you don't see your variable listed under the mapping selection then either the data is provided in the wrong format or the data variable you are trying to map to is using a wrong type.
 Please verify your data format and the desired target variable type.